Daria-Kot/Daria-Kot.github.io/content/projects/project3/index.md

 #### Custom AI Models:
-- Built a convolutional neural network (CNN) from scratch in PyTorch to classify temperature regions.
+- Built a convolution neural network (CNN) from scratch in PyTorch to classify temperature regions.
-- Enhanced the CNN with geospatial features, improving prediction accuracy from 78.1% to 84.2%.
+- Enhanced the CNN with geo-spatial features, improving prediction accuracy from 78.1% to 84.2%.
 - Fine-tuned a pre-trained ResNet model for faster training and higher accuracy using transfer learning techniques.
 <img src="/files/project3 media/cnn.png" alt="" style="display:block;">